-- To spread and defend Social Economy and its movements and sectors. - To exert influence on public policies and regulation both at national and international level. - To foster the national economic development by obtaining stability and pluralism in the economic markets. - To transfer to the society and the business sector another way of doing business with social responsibility and specific values. - To express and defend the common interests of the member organisations in front of society, the public authorities, and European and international institutions. - To support and represent, in their common aspects, the interests of social economy before all parties and at the economic, social, cultural or political levels of the country and the European Union.
+- To promote Social Economy, its movements and sectors. - To exert influence on the policy-making process of public policies and regulations both at national and international level. - To contribute to the national economic development by obtaining stability and pluralism in the economic markets. - To transfer to the society and the business sector another way of doing business with social responsibility and specific values. - To express and defend the common interests of the member organisations in front of society, the public authorities, the EU institutions and the international Organisations. - To promote the visibility of the social economy to all national and EU instances at economic, cultural, social or political levels. - To facilitate the modernization of social economy enterprises and how they adapt their answers to the challenges faced by the business community.